Last Updated on October 31, 2022

 Easy homemade Halloween decoration ideas

-It’s already that time of year!
-You know, when we decorate our homes with ugly, terrifying Halloween decorations.
-I love it!
+It's already that time of year!
+You know, when we decorate our homes with ugly, terrifying homemade Halloween decorations.
+Ah, Halloween house decor, I love it!
 I try not to be too distasteful, but there is just something strangely fun about having creepy things dressing up my home; even if I only get one month!

 My kids enjoy the projects more than anything, so I try to make a few things every year from home.
 Although I enjoy being all artsy and stuff, I also like quick and easy.
 It should be FUN, right!?
-I’ve rounded up a few of my favorite DIY Homemade Halloween decorations that the adults and kids will love!
+I've rounded up a few of my favorite DIY Homemade Halloween decorations that the adults and kids will love even a Halloween Doll house!
 They are all pretty painless but also very effective.

 1. Glowing Eyes